-It starts with a simple question: why do we work and what goals do we have for our lives?
+It starts with a simple question: why do we work and what visions and goals do we have for our lives?

 For most, we want to feel happy, we want our loved ones to feel happy, and we want to help make the world a better place.
 If we can’t tie our working lives into those objectives, we are prone to just go through the motions while on the job, spreading unhappiness to the people around us and our communities.
 Before you know it, you’re dealing with the problem of disengaged employees in your workplace.